-On this page we will talk about the 1-2 tone stretch (and corresponding 1-3 minor third and 1-4 major third) in the Neck Region.
+On this page, we will talk only about the “simple” extension in the Neck Region: the 1-2 whole tone stretch (and its corresponding 1-3 minor third and 1-4 major third).
 There are of course other frequently used extensions in this fingerboard region.
-The 1-4 Perfect Fourth (Double-Extension) – which to the higher string gives the octave and to the lower string gives the scale tone – requires even more tension in the hand.
-The 3-4 Tone Extension in the neck region is also unavoidable at times.
-These more uncomfortable stretches are looked at individually on their own specific pages (click on highlighted links).
+The 1-4 Perfect Fourth (Double-Extension) – which with the fourth finger on the higher string gives the octave and on the lower string gives the whole tone – requires even more tension in the hand.
+This “Double Extension” has its own dedicated page (click on highlighted link).
+The 3-4 whole tone, the 2-4 minor third and the 1-2 minor third extensions in the neck region are much more rarely used but are also useful and/or unavoidable at times.
+These stretches are looked at on the page “Bizarre Extensions“.

 To avoid the chatter and get straight into the hands-on practice, the following links take us to a large amount of practice material dedicated exclusively to our Simple Extended Position in the Neck Region.

 Simple Extensions in the Neck Region: EXERCISES

 Simple Extensions in the Neck Region: REPERTOIRE EXCERPTS